Reshma2760/Big-Data-Notes/All Linux notes.md

-grep commands are used to see the searched word along with the files. grep Master ss.csv remember at starting grep is case sensitive, for normal grep
+grep commands are used to see the searched word along with the files. grep Master ss.csv remember at starting grep is case sensitive, for normal grep now we see the grep types,,,, grep -i is to ignore the case sensitive grep -c is to count how many times that word occurs grep -v is not match things grep -w will take only the exact word only. grep -l will give the line no

 lets see for ss.csv file